BBWeb/derby-validator/README.md

 ====

 - Add support for asynchronous validations and field is validating state.
-- Add support for validations to be dependant on (only run) if another validation passed.
+- Add support for validations to be dependant on if another validation passed.